razor-network/docs-v2/docs/Governance.md

 All the available datasources can be found [here](https://razorscan.io/governance/datafeeds)

+## Update governance parameters through proposal

+1. Start by visiting the [governance-parameters](https://github.com/razor-network/governance-parameters) repository.
+From there, fork the repository to your own GitHub account.

+2. Navigate to the `mainnet/parameters.json` file in your forked repo.
+Update the necessary parameters according to the guidelines provided in [contributing.md](https://github.com/razor-network/governance-parameters/blob/main/CONTRIBUTING.md).
+Once you've made the changes, initiate a pull request (PR) to the main branch of the original repository.

+3. Upon creating the PR, the suggested changes to the parameters will be available for open discussion and review in the GitHub discussion forum.
+Ensure the community has an opportunity to voice their opinions.
+The final decision to update the parameters will be determined through a voting process on snapshot.

+4. If your proposal secures the necessary votes within the allocated deadline, an admin will adjust the parameters, and your PR will be merged into the main branch.
+On the other hand if the proposal fails to gather the required votes within the deadline, the PR will be closed without merging, and the parameters will remain unchanged.

 ## Governance Parameters {#governance-parameters}

 | Parameter                         | Description                                                                                                                                 | Default value     |